johnsonlien/CSCI-496/README.md

 Can I predict/find influential users within a community?

 # What is the drive behind this?
 Business promotion.
-By identifying influential users, or being able to predict who is influential, you can target advertisment around those users and promote a business product.
+By identifying influential users, or being able to predict who is influential, you can target advertisment around those users and promote a business or its product.
 Can incentivize users to go to some store and gather people with common interests.

 # Solution: Apache Spark's PySpark
 ## What is PySpark?